Military Spouse Student Loan Deferments

 Post 9/11 GI Bill Guide For Spouses and Dependents

-The Post 9/11 GI Bill is a military education benefit dependents and spouses can have transferred to them by an active duty parent or spouse to use to get a college degree, certification, or license through an approved program.
-How can spouses and college-age dependents (military-speak for the children of the military member) access this…
+The Post 9/11 GI Bill is a military education benefit that dependents and spouses can be transferred to them by an active duty parent or spouse to get a college degree, certification, or license through an approved program.
+How can spouses and college-age dependents (military-speak for the military member’s children) access this military benefit?
+Who…

 Veterans’ Educational Assistance Program (VEAP)